 I’ve been writing about wine (especially Champagne) for several years now, and supported this by completing many of the qualifications available through the WSET.
-I’m currently finishing my L4 Diploma, as well as the L2 in Spirits & Cocktails and am booked up and raring to go on the L1 in Sake.
+I’m currently finishing my L4 Diploma, as well as having the L2 in Spirits & Cocktails and the L1 in Sake.

 As well as currently writing my first book on wine and writing regular articles for The Ocelot magazine, attending launches, events and wine clubs allows me to taste a wide variety of wines, which I can share with the readers of Vinesight.

 I regularly pick grapes at several vineyards in the southern UK, as well as growing 3 varieties of my own, which allows me to get up close and personal with the finer details of wine-making at the mercy of the changeable UK weather.

 I love to write and aspire to educate, and what you’ll find on my site is a myriad of wine history, wine experience, wine learning and wine learning technique.
 I’m truly fascinated by the endless scale for the better understanding of, not just the vines, but also geography, topography, irrigation techniques, and much much more.